j-enk/IT2901-25-elfryd/battery-sensor/broker/README.md

 ## Overview

 The Elfryd MQTT Broker system serves as the central data hub for the Elfryd boat monitoring project.
-It provides a secure and efficient way to collect, store, and access sensor data from boats equipped with the Elfryd monitoring devices.
+It provides a secure and efficient way to collect, store, and access sensor data from IoT devices deployed on the Elfryd boat.

 This broker system:
 - Receives sensor data from boat-based IoT devices via secure MQTT